dfinke/dfinke.github.io/_posts/2024-07-29-Build-AI-Agents-with-PowerShell.md

 Check out the [PSAI GitHub](https://github.com/dfinke/PSAI) and please give it a star 🌟

-Coming soon, PSAIAgent, a PowerShell module that provides access to OpenAI large Language Models (LLMs) and the ability to create agents that can work autonomously or interact with the you.
+Coming soon, PSAIAgent, a PowerShell module that provides access to OpenAI large Language Models (LLMs) and the ability to create agents that can work autonomously or interact with you.

 <html>
 <head>